archanaraj-m/Ansible/notes/ansiblecompletenotes.md

 ---
 java_package: openjdk-11-jdk
 ```
-*  and in the hosts file also changed group name tomcat
+* And in the hosts file also changed group name tomcat
 ```
 [tomcat]
 172.31.27.136